nixworks/public/news/2010/03/12/index.md

 ##### Jacksonville, Florida
 ### [American photographer Jill Sonsteby from Jacksonville, Florida captures a zebra putting its head inside the mouth of a hippopotamus and surviving at Zurich Zoologischer Garten. ](/news/2010/03/12/american-photographer-jill-sonsteby-from-jacksonville-florida-captures-a-zebra-putting-its-head-inside-the-mouth-of-a-hippopotamus-and-surv.md)
-_Context: hippopotamus, Jacksonville, Florida, zebra, Zurich Zoologischer Garten_
+_Context: zebra, hippopotamus, Zurich Zoologischer Garten, Jacksonville, Florida_

 ##### Margaret Thatcher
 ### [Margaret Thatcher, in a rare moment of publicity since her withdrawal from public life, puts her weight and "heavy heart" behind a campaign by Combat Stress for the mental health of ex-servicemen in Afghanistan and Iraq. ](/news/2010/03/12/margaret-thatcher-in-a-rare-moment-of-publicity-since-her-withdrawal-from-public-life-puts-her-weight-and-heavy-heart-behind-a-campaign.md)